 Calendula extract is more concentrated than tea.
 Mix a few drops with water or add to skincare products.
 Tinctures are alcohol-based and can be taken orally or applied topically.

-See also Thyme Tea Benefits and Side Effects: What You Need to Know
+See also Lemon Ginger Tea Benefits and Side Effects: A Comprehensive Guide

 Dried calendula petals have many uses beyond tea.
 Add them to bath water for a soothing soak.
 Sprinkle on salads for color and mild flavor.